Every business wants to be profitable. But before your business can earn a profit, it first needs to earn gross profit.

 Being able to sell something at a gross profit doesn’t guarantee that it will eventually turn a net profit, but it’s definitely the first step.

 Further reading: Gross Profit vs. Net Profit: Understanding Profitability

 For simplicity’s sake, let’s imagine a small business—a cafe—that sells one product: individual cups of coffee.

-Let’s say the cafe owner calculates that the gross profit for each coffee they sell is $1.50.
+Let’s say the cafe owner calculates that the gross profit margin for each coffee they sell is $1.50.